joey/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-                                  (deprecated; use kite.dataset.uri instead) kite.batchSize           100      Number of records to process in each batch kite.rollInterval        30       Maximum wait time (seconds) before data files are released kite.commitOnBatch       true     If true, the file will be synced and the Flume transaction will be commited on each batch of ``kite.batchSize`` records.
+                                  (deprecated; use kite.dataset.uri instead) kite.batchSize           100      Number of records to process in each batch kite.rollInterval        30       Maximum wait time (seconds) before data files are released kite.avro.commitOnBatch  true     If true, the writer will be synced and the Flume transaction will be commited on each batch of ``kite.batchSize`` records.
-                                  Parquet doesn't support sync, so this setting will be ignored and the behavior will be the same as if this was ``false``. kite.entityParser        avro     Parser that turns Flume ``Events`` into Kite entities.
+                                  When true, it's possible for temp files with commited data to be left in the dataset directory.
+These files need to be be recovered by hand for the data to be visible to DatasetReaders. kite.entityParser        avro     Parser that turns Flume ``Events`` into Kite entities.
                                   Valid values are ``avro`` and the fully-qualified class name of an implementation of the ``EntityParser.Builder`` interface.